• Skip to primary navigation

 How to Prepare Rotisserie Chicken

-When it comes to the cooking time, rotisserie chickens are already fully cooked, so you simply need to reheat them or shred the meat to add to your favorite soups, casseroles, or salads.
+When it comes to the cooking time, rotisserie chickens are already fully cooked, so you simply need to reheat them or shred the meat to add to your favorite gluten-free chicken noodle soup, gluten-free chicken taco casserole, or gluten-free chicken salad.

 For those who prefer crispy skin on their rotisserie chicken, an air fryer provides an easy way to crisp up the skin.
 You can also pop the chickens into a preheated oven to reheat.
 Check the package for heating instructions.